 If a child is under two years old, a court has the right to order a biological father to pay retroactive child support to the mother.
 This child support covers the cost of raising the child up to that point plus birthing, hospital, and medical costs.

-At the Law Offices of Jonathan Merel, P.C., we are committed to representing our clients with respect and compassion because we understand they are likely going through a tough time.
-At the same time, we remain aggressive and vigilant to ensure that your case is handled professionally.
+Paternity cases can be extremely sensitive and emotional.
+Having a Chicago paternity lawyer by your side throughout the process can help ensure that your rights are protected and that the resolution is fair and favorable.
+At the Law Offices of Jonathan Merel, P.C., we are committed to representing our clients with respect and compassion because we understand that they may be going through a tough time.
+At the same time, we remain aggressive and vigilant to ensure that your case is handled effectively.

 Call the Law Offices of Jonathan Merel, P.C. at (312) 487-2795 for a FREE, 20-minute consultation.

 Always responsive, always available... this is the man you want in your corner- Previous Client

 Jonathan is a great lawyer with great services and results- John

 I cannot stress enough how happy I was with their performance and I highly recommend that anyone with a Family Law matter have the Law Offices of Jonathan Merel represent them.- Richard